chef/automate/components/automate-chef-io/content/docs/iam-v2-overview.md

 -----------------------|------------
 Event Attribute        | Chef Organization or Chef Server Node Attribute         | Chef Organization, Chef Server, Environment, Chef Role, Chef Tag, Chef Policy Name, or Chef Policy Group
-Operator               | equals of member of
+Operator               | equals or member of
 Values                 | list of one or more values to match on the specified attribute